s5uishida/rainy/README.md

 - **`opcua`**
   Set to `true` when using OPC-UA. default is `false`.

 **Note.
-This tool uses Pi4J for PPD42NS/RCWL-0516/HC-SR501, so PPD42NS/RCWL-0516/HC-SR501 can only be used with Raspberry Pi series (arm).
+This tool uses Pi4J for BME280/BH1750FVI/PPD42NS/RCWL-0516/HC-SR501, so these devices can only be used with Raspberry Pi series (arm).
 Therefore, their feature of this tool does not work on amd64 Linux machines, so set them to `false` on amd64 Linux machines.**

 <h3 id="setting_connection_sending_data">Setting the connection for sending data</h3>